jhobbs/mathnotes/ode/lesson 8 - differential equations with linear coefficients.md

 ## A second method of solving a Differential Equation in Which the Coefficients of $dx$ and $dy$ are Linear, Nonhomogenous, and when Equated to Zero Represent Nonparallel Lines

-*jmh - I didn't really use this method when solving problems in the book, but here it is anyhow.
-It's interesting that both methods involve getting rid of the constants; one by translation of axes and the other by differentiation.
-They also both involve solving a system of 2 equations and 2 unknowns - no getting away from that.*

 In (8.2), let

 $$ u = a_1x + b_1y + c_1 \tag{8.3} $$